uvaaland/cig_llnl_workshop/vis_movie.md

 In order to create a surface movie for the simulation, we need to go through a couple of steps that are similar to what we did for visualizing the model mesh.

-First, we need to modify the `Par_file` surch that the movie data are being saved.
+First, we need to modify the `Par_file` such that the movie data are being saved.
 Therefore, open up the `Par_file` and set the following parameter to `true`: